-Use the following information to help you install the Windows PowerShell module for the Azure Rights Management service from Azure Information Protection.
-The name of this module is AADRM.
+Use the following information to help you install the Windows PowerShell module for the protection service from Azure Information Protection.
+The name of this module is AIPService, and it replaces the previous version that was named AADRM.

-You can use this PowerShell module to administer the Azure Rights Management service from the command line by using any computer that has an Internet connection and that meets the prerequisites listed in the next section.
-Windows PowerShell for Azure Rights Management supports scripting for automation or might be necessary for advanced configuration scenarios.
-For more information about the administration tasks and configurations that the module supports, see Administering Azure Rights Management by Using Windows PowerShell.
+You can use this PowerShell module to administer the protection service (Azure Rights Management) from the command line by using any computer that has an Internet connection and that meets the prerequisites listed in the next section.
+Windows PowerShell for Azure Information Protection supports scripting for automation or might be necessary for advanced configuration scenarios.
+For more information about the administration tasks and configurations that the module supports, see Administering protection from Azure Information Protection by using PowerShell.

-This table lists the prerequisites to install and use the AADRM PowerShell module for the Azure Rights Management service from Azure Information Protection.
+This table lists the prerequisites to install and use the AIPService PowerShell module for the protection service from Azure Information Protection.